 When it comes to manicures, there's nothing more annoying than a chipped nail or botched manicure.
 Luckily, there are a few effective ways to keep your nails looking good for longer.
 We've got a secret—or eight.
 Here are our nail polish secrets on how to make a manicure last.

 Moisturize Your Cuticles

 Dry, peeling cuticles can be both ugly and painful, especially when they turn into hangnails.
-Keep cuticles moisturized, especially in dry, winter months, with a good cuticle cream or oil.
+Keep cuticles moisturized, especially during the dry, winter months, with a good cuticle cream or oil.
 (See my list of the best cuticle oils and creams).
 Once cuticles are softened, you can use an orangewood stick covered in cotton to push back the cuticles.

-Choose the Shortest Nail to Guide Your Length
+Use the Shortest Nail to Guide Your Length

 Prep Nails By Filing